 Jessie Buckley

 Jessie Buckley (born 28 December 1989) is an Irish actress and singer.
-Her accolades include a British Academy Film Award, an Actor Award, a Golden Globe Award, a Scottish BAFTA, and an Olivier Award, in addition to nominations for two Academy Awards.
+Her accolades include an Academy Award, two BAFTA Awards, an Actor Award, a Golden Globe Award, a Critics' Choice Award and a Laurence Olivier Award.

-Buckley was born on 28 December 1989 in Killarney, County Kerry, to Marina (née Cassidy) and Tim Buckley.
+Jessie Buckley was born on 28 December 1989 in Killarney, County Kerry, to Marina (née Cassidy) and Tim Buckley.
 She has a younger brother and three younger sisters.
-She is the great-granddaughter of Irish republican Madge Clifford.
+She is the great-granddaughter of Madge Clifford, an Irish republican.

 She attended Ursuline Secondary School, an all-girls convent school in Thurles, County Tipperary, where her mother works as a vocal coach and where she performed in school productions.
 She played a number of male roles at school, including the male lead role of Tony in the musical West Side Story and Freddie Trumper in Chess.
-She reached grade eight in piano, clarinet, and harp at the Royal Irish Academy of Music, and was a member of the Tipperary Millennium Orchestra.
-She attended summer workshops with the Association of Irish Musical Societies (AIMS) to improve her singing and acting, and it was here that she was recognised as a talented actress and encouraged to apply for drama school in London.
+She reached grade eight in piano, clarinet and harp at the Royal Irish Academy of Music and was a member of the Tipperary Millennium Orchestra.
+She attended summer workshops with the Association of Irish Musical Societies (AIMS) to improve her singing and acting.
+It was there that she was recognised as a talented actress and encouraged to apply for drama school in London.
 Just before she auditioned for I'd Do Anything, she was turned down by two drama schools, including one the day before her first audition for the show.

-Buckley attended the Royal Academy of Dramatic Art (RADA), graduating in January 2013.
+Buckley attended the Royal Academy of Dramatic Art (RADA) in London, graduating in January 2013.

 See all